 One of the main reasons why botulism is so dangerous is because many people will think it’s a case of minor food poisoning.
 They may fail to seek medical attention until it is too late.

-Before you start canning at home, you will want to delve into plenty of research, especially if you intend to store precise ingredients.
+Before you start canning at home, you will want to delve into plenty of research.
+There are different recipes and processes for canning.

 Types of Canning